Ever wondered what a spool pool is?

 The average size of a spool is 400 to 700 cubic feet, and its dimensions are usually 12’ x 12’ and 4’ in depth.

-Unlike regular pools, spools don’t tend to have a deep end, and can normally accommodate no more than 10 people.
+Unlike regular swimming pools, spools don’t tend to have a “deep end”, and most spool pools can normally accommodate no more than 8-10 people.

 But what is the cost of running a spool pool?
 What are its advantages and disadvantages?
 And can you build one yourself?
 That’s what we’ll be covering in our comprehensive guide on spools.